charlie-chaoscat/Arnolds_Cat_Map_Generator/README.md

 Arnold's Cat Map
 ===

-In mathematics, Arnold's Cat Map is a particular **chaotic map** from the torus into itself, named after Vladimir  Russian mathematician Vladimir I. Arnold, who discovered it using an image of a **cat** in the 1960s.
+In mathematics, Arnold's Cat Map is a particular **chaotic map** from the **torus** into itself, named after Russian mathematician Vladimir I. Arnold, who discovered it using an image of a **cat** in the 1960s.

 "It is a simple and elegant demonstration and illustration of some of the principles of chaos – namely, underlying order to an apparently random evolution of a system.
 An image is hit with a transformation that apparently randomizes the original organization of its pixels.
 However, if iterated enough times, as though by magic, the original image reappears."